 Projects: APS March 2012 Meeting Session, Outlist

-Savannah Garmon is a postdoctoral researcher presently working at the University of Tokyo under a JSPS research grant.
-Her research interests focus on open quantum systems and applications in AMO and condensed matter theory.
+Originally from the U.S., Savannah Garmon is an Assistant Professor of physics at Osaka Prefecture University in Japan.
+Her research interests focus on open quantum systems and applications in quantum optics and condensed matter theory.
 Savannah was one of the organizers of a special session on sexual and gender diversity issues in physics that took place at the 2012 APS March Meeting in Boston and she also chaired the session.
-Savannah also writes on feminism and related issues from a trans woman's perspective, and shared her own story of her personal experiences in physics in a recent article.
+She also writes on feminism and related issues from a trans woman's perspective, and shared her own story of her early personal experiences in physics here.
 Savannah grew up in North Carolina and received her Ph.D. from the University of Texas at Austin in 2007.

 Projects: LGBT+ Physicists Website, Networking Events, APS March 2012 Meeting Session, Best Practices Guide, OutList

-Elena is a Ph.D. student at Kent State University.
-Their research interests are in experimental nuclear physics, in particular nucleon form factors and accelerator-based dark matter searches.
+Elena is a Post Doctoral Research Associate at the University of New Hampshire, where she spends her time studying the internal structure of protons and neutrons through spin-polarized electron scattering experiments.
 Elena hosted the first ever meetings for LGBT+ physicists at an APS meeting beginning in 2010.
-Following the discussion from those initial meetings, they founded the LGBT+ Physicists website and discussion group.
+Following the discussion from those initial meetings, she founded the LGBT+ Physicists website and discussion group.
 With the help of fellow organizers and with time generously granted by COM/CSWP, they helped to host the 2012 APS March Meeting session on Sexual and Gender Diversity Issues in Physics.
 Elena continues to be involved in efforts to make the climate in physics more welcoming towards LGBT+ individuals.

 Projects: Best Practices Guide